-PLACE the pink currants in a colander, RINSE them and remove all the tiny pink currants from their stems.
-COAT the pie dish with butter and PRE-HEAT the oven to 190 degrees Celsius or 375 degrees Fahrenheit.
+Put the pink currants in a colander, rinse them and remove all the tiny pink currants from their stems.
+Coat the pie dish with butter and pre-heat the oven to a temperature of 190 degrees Celsius or 375 degrees Fahrenheit.

-CUT the 110 grams of butter into cubes and place them in the bowl of your stand mixer.
-ADD 110 grams of sugar and mix at high speed until you've reached a smooth mixture.
+Slice 110 grams of butter into cubes and place them in the bowl of your stand mixer.
+Add 110 grams of sugar and mix at high speed until you've reached a smooth mixture.

-GRATE half of the lemon and add it along with a pinch of salt and a teaspoon of vanilla.
-Then ADD the eggs one by one, MIX on medium speed until the mixture is smooth again.
+Grate half of the lemon and add it along with a pinch of salt and a teaspoon of vanilla.
+Add the eggs one by one, and mix on medium speed until the mixture is smooth again.

 You can check if the pie is ready with a wooden toothpick or skewer, if it comes out clean, the pie is done.
-Let it cool off just enough the meringue won't 'melt'.
+Let it cool off just enough so that the meringue won't be runny.

-Gradually ADD 150 grams of sugar and keep on mixing at high-speed.
-ADD the rest of the lemon zest and lemon juice.
-When the egg whites are ready, that's when they form stiff peaks, DIVIDE over the pink currant pie.
+Gradually add 150 grams of sugar and keep on mixing at high-speed.
+Add the rest of the lemon zest and lemon juice.
+When the egg whites are ready, that's when they form stiff peaks and divide over the pink currant pie.